cdluminate/robrank/README.md

 }
 ```

-Or if you need the Bibtex of the ECCV'20 version: [M. Zhou, et al. "Adversarial Ranking Attack and Defense," ECCV'2020.](https://github.com/cdluminate/advrank)
+Bibtex of [M. Zhou, et al. "Adversarial Ranking Attack and Defense," ECCV'2020.](https://github.com/cdluminate/advrank) can be found in the linked page.

 **Software Projects:**